23 Sep Bringing Agility To Your Goal-Setting

 For example, a team who have been informed that they won’t be back in the office until at least summer 2021 means this aspect of their lives is no longer an unknown and they can settle into their newfound working environments.
 Those who are still living in the space of wonder, and not knowing when or if they might be back, will find it more challenging to ground themselves in their current environment.

-One way of achieving stability is through agile goal-setting.
+One way of achieving stability is through agile goal-setting as a part of agile performance management.
 Keeping everyone focused on their targets.
 Does this mean you ignore external circumstances?
 No, nobody wants a leader who overlooks the other impacts something might have on a team’s wellbeing or ability to do their work.
 But you can acknowledge and adapt to them without it entirely thwarting your process.

 The same goes for the kind of goal-setting and it’s process.
 Avoid year-long goals that are likely to go out of date or a system that doesn’t allow for a shift in priorities.
 Instead, break down these targets into a more manageable timeframe such as quarterly goals.
 This allows for a more continuous way of setting and reaching your aims as well as being more efficient in responding to change if needs be.
 That’s what agile goal-setting looks like.